citusdata/citus_docs/performance/performance_tuning.rst

 On the Citus coordinator, you can perform INSERT, INSERT ..
 ON CONFLICT, UPDATE, and DELETE commands directly on distributed tables.
 When you issue one of these commands, the changes are immediately visible to the user.

 When you run an INSERT (or another ingest command), Citus first finds the right shard placements based on the value in the distribution column.
 Citus then connects to the worker nodes storing the shard placements, and performs an INSERT on each of them.
 From the perspective of the user, the INSERT takes several milliseconds to process because of the network latency to worker nodes.
-The Citus coordinator node however can process concurrent INSERTs to reach high throughputs.
+The Citus coordinator node, however, can process concurrent INSERTs to reach high throughputs.

 Insert Throughput
 -----------------